Policy for Internship Approval

 b) While the number of internships that can be completed is not limited, a maximum of one internship credit will be applied to the degree.

 c) Internship credits cannot be applied to the student’s major.

 d) Internships will be graded S/U.

-e) Normally, internship evaluation criteria should include a pre-approval of the internship based upon a letter of support from a supervisor and a description of activities provided by the student, a daily diary of completed activities and reflections, a formal reflection paper at the conclusion of the internship, and a final letter of evaluation from the internship supervisor.
+e) Internship evaluation criteria include a pre-approval of the internship based upon an offer from a supervisor that includes a description of activities, followed by a final letter of evaluation from the internship supervisor.

 f) Approval and final evaluation of internships are charged to the student’s Assistant Dean in the case of non-departmental internships (e.g., AL 45999) or DUS in the case of departmentally-administered internships (e.g., FTT 35501).